 Situated in the turbulent heart of Europe, the Czech Republic has suffered from significant discontinuity in its historical development, but its economic thinking has not until now been subject to a full analysis.
 This book offers a history of Czech economic thought from the late Middle Ages to the present day.
-It traces methodological developments and the relationship between economics and politics, and introduces not just pioneering figures in the field but also those whose lives and careers were thwarted by history, as well as Czech exile thinkers.
+It traces methodological developments and the relationship between economics and politics, and introduces not just pioneering figures in the field but also those whose lives and careers were thwarted by history, as well as Czech exile thinkers, including SVU activities.

 Identifying key themes in Czech economic thought, the volume considers which branches of economic theory have had the greatest influence on Czech thought, and explores the relationship between Czech economic thinking and wider established schools of thought.

 This book will benefit students and researchers of history of economic thought, economic history, economic theory, and political economy, as well as those with a specific interest in the Czech Republic.

 Publisher: Taylor and Francis Routledge Series; 1st edition (June 18, 2018)

 The book is available in hardcover edition and as a Kindle book, but also in the popular e-PuB format.

 ABOUT THE AUTHOR

 Antonie Doležalová is a faithful member of the Czechoslovak Society of Arts and Sciences, prominent speaker at SVU World Congresses, Associate Professor at the Institute of Economic Studies, Charles University, Senior Member, Robinson College, Cambridge University.